ange007/ha-sun-allocator/esphome_component/wiring_diagram.md

 - The positive terminal of the load is connected to the power supply

 This configuration allows for direct PWM control of the load without the need for a separate solid-state relay.

+---

+## ESP32‑C3 DevKitM‑1 pin‑out (recommended for SSR)

+- Safe/general‑purpose GPIOs for outputs: GPIO4, GPIO5, GPIO6, GPIO7
+- Avoid using strapping/boot pins and the UART0 pins for outputs if possible (GPIO9/GPIO10 on some boards)
+- Default examples in this repo use:
+  - Single‑channel: GPIO4
+  - 4‑channel: GPIO4, GPIO5, GPIO6, GPIO7

+## Wemos D1 mini pin‑out (ESP8266)

+- Good PWM pins: D1 (GPIO5), D2 (GPIO4), D6 (GPIO12), D7 (GPIO13)
+- Default 4‑channel mapping in the example file:
+  - CH1 → D1 (GPIO5)
+  - CH2 → D2 (GPIO4)
+  - CH3 → D6 (GPIO12)
+  - CH4 → D7 (GPIO13)

+## ESP‑01(S) pin‑out and boot notes

+- Usable GPIOs: GPIO0 and GPIO2 only.
+- Both are bootstrapping pins and must be HIGH at boot (pull-ups to 3.3 V required).
+- Avoid connecting SSR inputs that pull these pins low at reset; prefer GPIO2 for single-channel builds.
+- For 2-channel builds (GPIO2 + GPIO0):
+  - Use a transistor/driver stage if SSR input current is non-trivial; keep boot pins high.
+  - Ensure the input network does not sink current at boot (use proper base/gate resistors and pull-ups).
+- Recovery note: pulling GPIO0 low at reset forces flashing mode; design hardware so device remains recoverable.

+Example mappings:
+- Single-channel: CH1 → GPIO2
+- Two-channel: CH1 → GPIO2, CH2 → GPIO0

+## Multi‑channel wiring

+- Each channel is an independent output → SSR input pair
+- Keep all SSR inputs referenced to ESP GND (common ground)
+- For 4‑channel builds, consider powering the SSR input side separately if the required input current per channel is high; tie grounds together

+## AC vs DC SSR (control method)

+- AC zero‑cross SSR:
+  - Use slow_pwm in ESPHome with period 1.0–2.0 s (see example YAMLs for ESP32‑C3)
+  - This modulates the averaged power safely across mains half‑cycles
+- DC SSR / MOSFET driver:
+  - Use fast PWM (esp8266_pwm on ESP8266, ledc on ESP32) at ~1 kHz (see example YAMLs)

+## Safety and best practices

+- Mains AC is dangerous — use proper enclosures, fuses, RCD/RCBO, and adequate heatsinking for SSRs
+- Verify SSR input current; add a transistor driver if ESP pin cannot source enough current
+- Use appropriately rated wires and terminal blocks; derate SSRs (heatsink!) for continuous loads
+- Provide strain relief and isolation distances between low‑voltage and mains wiring